top of page

 The Holy Catholic Church

 The Holy Catholic Church, meaning the universal body of Christ, embraces all who believe in Jesus across time, culture, and tradition (Ephesians 4:4-6; Galatians 3:28).
 The word "catholic" is not found in the Hebrew or Aramaic Scriptures; it comes from the Greek katholikos, meaning "universal" or "of the whole."
 In the traditional creed, it does not refer to the Roman Catholic denomination, but to the worldwide fellowship of all who follow Christ.
-This sacred family of faith holds the beauty of diversity within unity, reflecting the Creator who delights in difference (Revelation 7:9-10).
+The New Testament's own word for church, ekklesia, means those called out and gathered, echoing the Hebrew qahal, the assembly of God's people summoned to hear God's voice and keep covenant together (Deuteronomy 4:10; Acts 7:38).
+To be church, then, is to be a people called out of isolation and into shared life, shared witness, and shared responsibility for one another.
+This sacred family of faith holds the beauty of diversity within unity, reflecting the Creator who delights in difference and calls many members into one body (1 Corinthians 12:12-13).
 The Church exists not as an institution of power, but as a community of mercy and justice, called to embody God's reconciling love in the world (2 Corinthians 5:18-19; Micah 6:8).

 bottom of page